noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 13/4/2021 13:58 **Francesca** is totally addicted to torture.
 I cannot understand how a surname of that importance got a son dedicated to torture.
 It's incredible how her hierarchy have been corrupted by this technology.
 That girl is a totally stupid, all the day and all night long torture.
 I think that she is also totally addicted to cocaine, she is without any doubt a drug addicted.

+- 31/4/2021 20:17 **Alessandro** speaking in the slavery network saying to Paolo, a man that have lost his father for suicide in Genoa in the ninty, that is he will accept me in his house for a week he will kill him also like he has done with his father.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)